technoAl/ROS-Nursing-Robot-MQP-23-24/README.md

 Since the teleoperation script will be running by default you will need to press `space` to exit the teleoperation script.

+### Miscellaneous Notes

+If you want to add a new object to the workspace follow these steps:
+1. Ensure that you use an AprilTag in the 36h11 family that is separate from the tag IDs already in use.
+Refer to the following lines and follow the format to add a tag that the cameras can detect. https://github.com/technoAl/ROS-Nursing-Robot-MQP-23-24/blob/93d46f2faa306de52ecfaef543fba2a1fa6e12f6/src/pipeline.py#L73-L110
+2.